 CONTEMPORARY AND MODERN INDIAN ART

-Although art has flourished within India for thousands of years, art by Indian artists has recently gained attention on an international level.
+Although art has flourished within India for thousands of years, art by Indian artists has rapidly gained attention on an international level in recent years.
 Modern and contemporary Indian art has drawn on the region’s rich artistic traditions while pushing new ideas and techniques forward.
-Here, the term ‘modern art’ refers to the period that began in the 1880s and lasted until the 1960s, while ‘contemporary art’ refers to art developed after the 1960s through today.
+Here, the term ‘modern art’ generally refers to the period that began in the 1880s and lasted until the 1960s, while ‘contemporary art’ refers to art developed from the 1970s through today.
+Below is a brief review of Indian modern art history and a survey of the current landscape of contemporary Indian art.

 A few major exhibitions and fairs have helped bring about this ‘renaissance’ of Indian art.
-Since 2008, India Art Fair has been held annually in New Delhi to promote Indian modern and contemporary art, showing hundreds of paintings, sculptures, photography, mixed media, prints, drawings, and video art by Indian artists.
+Since 2008, India Art Fair has been held annually in New Delhi to promote Indian modern and contemporary art, showing hundreds of paintings, sculptures, photography, mixed media, prints, drawings and video art by Indian artists.
 Some of the artists include Indian modernists from the Progressive Artists’ Group, contemporary Indian artists living and working today, Indian diaspora artists, international artists and art from the subcontinent.
-In 2012, it boasted 98 Indian art galleries from 20 countries.
+Each year, the fair boasts the participation of over 85 top Indian art galleries and institutions.

 In 2010, the Kochi-Muziris Biennale was founded in Kerala, and it is now not only the largest art exhibition in India but the biggest contemporary art festival in Asia.
 In 2011, India first participated in the Venice Biennale, a prestigious biannual exhibition hosted in Italy, and returned in 2019.
 These internationally celebrated exhibitions have placed Indian artists and their vital presence in contemporary art in the spotlight.